caseymaloneongithub/sound-replit/replit.md

 ## Overview

 Puget Sound Kombucha Co. is a full-stack e-commerce web application for a Pacific Northwest kombucha brewery.
 The platform caters to retail customers for product and subscription purchases, and business clients for wholesale orders.
-Key capabilities include product browsing, subscription management, Stripe payment integration, comprehensive inventory tracking, and a reporting dashboard.
+Key capabilities include product browsing, subscription management, Stripe payment integration, comprehensive inventory tracking, wholesale customer management, delivery date scheduling, daily delivery reporting, and an admin dashboard.
 The business vision is to provide a seamless online experience for purchasing artisanal kombucha, expanding market reach, and streamlining B2B operations.

 ## User Preferences